 Of course, there are exceptions, such as Huawei, but this is based on their extraordinary insights, which were not recognized by most entrepreneurs before Huawei emerged, and many even predicted their decline.

-If the new product does not become popular after a brief promotion but has latecomer advantages, in order to gain greater profits during the busy season, they may choose to dump products they do not plan to cooperate with long-term, disrupting the market price of that product.
+If the new product does not become popular after a brief promotion but has late-mover advantages, in order to gain greater profits during the busy season, they may choose to dump products they do not plan to cooperate with long-term, disrupting the market price of that product.
 Even if the owner later transfers the product to their company for sale, it will be difficult to succeed.

 Therefore, in a buyer's market, rashly raising prices on well-selling products is not a wise move, especially without market research and investigation, thinking it is a simple math or financial problem is even more ridiculous.

-Or in the past, partners were passively choosing due to certain cooperative conditions, but today the conditions have changed, and they no longer have to choose, and they have already established a relatively complete sales user system.
+Or in the past, partners were passively choosing due to certain cooperation conditions, but today the conditions have changed, and they no longer have to choose, and they have already established a relatively complete sales user system.

 I have long recognized these situations, but unfortunately, there are always people who say finance is paramount, allowing financial management to direct marketing, so all business personnel are passively obedient.
 Just think about how great a risk this is.